Outer functors and a general operadic framework: Outer functors and the statement of the main result

 \subsection{Functors on $\gr\op$}

 Let $\gr$ be the category of finitely-generated free groups, considered as a full subcategory of the category of groups.
-This has skeleton given by the groups $\fg_n$, for $n \in \nat$, so that one can consider the category $\fcatk[\gr\op]$ of functors from $\gr\op$ to $\kring$-vector spaces.
+This has skeleton given by the groups $\zed^{\star n}$, for $n \in \nat$, so that one can consider the category $\fcatQ[\gr\op]$ of functors from $\gr\op$ to $\rat$-vector spaces.

 Using the free product $\star$ on $\gr$, one has the notion of a polynomial functor on $\gr\op$ (cf. \cite{MR3340364}).
 This in turn allows one to consider analytic functors on $\gr\op$, i.e., those that are the colimit of their sub polynomial functors.
-(See \cite{P_analytic} for more details.)
+(See \cite{P_analytic} for more details; part of the theory is revisited in \cite{P_malcev}.)

-\begin{nota} Denote by \begin{enumerate} \item $\f_d (\gr\op ; \kring) \subset \fcatk [\gr\op]$ the full subcategory of polynomial functors of degree at most $d\in \nat$; \item $\f_\omega (\gr\op; \kring) \subset \fcatk [\gr\op]$ the full subcategory of analytic functors. \end{enumerate} \end{nota}
+\begin{nota} Denote by \begin{enumerate} \item $\f_d (\gr\op ; \rat) \subset \fcatQ [\gr\op]$ the full subcategory of polynomial functors of degree at most $d\in \nat$; \item $\f_\omega (\gr\op; \rat) \subset \fcatQ [\gr\op]$ the full subcategory of analytic functors. \end{enumerate} \end{nota}

 The category of analytic contravariant functors is modelled by representations of $\cat \lie$: